Multi Cloud vs Hybrid Cloud

 If an integrated solution is not needed, the organization may want to look initially at using multiple clouds for their benefits.
 Organizations with a multi cloud solution but no integration between the clouds may want to look closer at cloud data management solutions that can help with needed integration at the data level between different multi cloud implementations.

-The Avalanche Real-Time Connected Data Warehouse solution from Actian is the industry’s first and only hybrid cloud data warehouse to offer integration capabilities built into the product.
+The Actian Real-Time Connected Data Warehouse solution from Actian is the industry’s first and only hybrid cloud data warehouse to offer integration capabilities built into the product.
 Enabling you to harness diverse data sources for use in high performance analytics, in multiple clouds (AWS, Azure, Google Cloud) and on-premises.